 Love cooking, but hate the cleanup that follows?
 While doing the dishes, or at least pre-rinsing them, is a natural part of dinner cleanup, it doesn't have to feel like such a chore.
 Start by tweaking your kitchen design so it's the ideal spot for dishwashing.
 Everything from a stylish dish drying rack to a more spacious sink can make this chore feel less laborious.
 With these simple design touches in your kitchen, washing the dishes will become a little easier—and dare we say, even enjoyable.

 1. Choose a built-in soap dispenser.

 Say buh-bye to the tragic, dirt-collecting drying rack.
-If you have to hand-wash your dishes, the least you can do for yourself is invest in a really nice looking drying rack.
+If you have to handwash your dishes, the least you can do for yourself is invest in a really nice looking drying rack.
 They do exist!
-This wood-handled dish rack comes in pretty colors like blush and has a minimal design with plenty of drainage.
-Plus, it comes apart easily so you can clean every crevice.
+If your kitchen style is minimalist, opt for a bamboo rack with a simple design.
+Prefer something punchier?
+Choose a dish drying rack in a fun color, like blush pink or forest green.

 One way to speed up dishwashing sessions is to make sure you have the right tools for the job.
 Invest in a heavy-duty scrub brush that makes cleaning away cooked-on food much easier.
 Then, order a scrubber that works wonders on dirty cast iron pans.
 Store all of the brushes in a pretty ceramic canister and invest in some attractive dish towels.
 When you're surrounded by dishwashing tools that not only work well but also look attractive, this once-dreaded chore becomes much more pleasant.